-Magento 2 Open Source Edition (formerly Magento 2 Community) is a Magento 2 platform that is available for everyone to download and install for free.
-One of the main Magento advantages is that admin users can make configuration adjustments to the software to meet specific requirements of their companies.
+Magento 2 Open Source Edition (formerly Magento 2 Community edition) is a Magento 2 platform that is available for everyone to download and install for free.
+One of the main Magento advantages is that admin users can make configuration adjustments to the software to meet the specific requirements of their companies.
 But one of the Magento 2 disadvantages is that to access particular advanced functionality, merchants can extend the basic features of Magento 2 Open Source Edition with specially designed modules, such as those listed in our catalog.

-Magento 2 Commerce Edition (previously known as Magento 2 Enterprise, Magento 2 Commerce, or Magento Commerce On-Premise) gives users rich out-of-the-box features, an unlimited ability to customize, and seamless third-party integrations.
-It’s quite important that you can also get 24/7 email support.
+Adobe Commerce Edition (previously known as Magento 2 Enterprise, Magento 2 Commerce, or Magento Commerce On-Premise) gives users rich out-of-the-box features, an unlimited ability to customize, and seamless third-party integrations.
+It’s important that you can also get 24/7 email support.
 You cannot download Adobe Commerce for free.

-Magento 2 Commerce Edition contains features for corporate account management and customer support, company credit management, customized catalogs and price lists, as well as tools for fast ordering and processing of online requests for quote.
+Adobe Commerce contains features for corporate account management and customer support, company credit management, customized catalogs, and price lists, as well as tools for fast ordering and processing of online requests for quote.

 Moreover, this Magento 2 edition offers one more outstanding feature – Content Staging – which allows creating, previewing, and scheduling a wide range of content updates directly from the Admin panel of your store.
 Content Staging can be used to create a dynamic page that changes automatically throughout the year on scheduled dates.

-Commonly, Magento Open Source is not used for B2B as Magento 2 Commerce Edition suits B2B enterprises and stores with high customer traffic, large product catalogs, wide global presence, or high business complexity.
+Commonly, Magento Open Source is not used for B2B as Magento 2 Commerce Edition suits more for B2B enterprises and stores with high customer traffic, large product catalogs, wide global presence, or high business complexity.

 Or what is Magento Commerce Cloud?
 Magento 2 Commerce Cloud Edition (earlier known as Enterprise Cloud Edition) is a managed and automated hosting platform specifically created for Cloud solutions.
 It can be called Magento self-hosted edition.
-This version includes all Magento 2 Commerce features and adds enhanced Cloud infrastructure hosting, which now includes Git integration and key environments for development, staging, and live production.
+This version includes all Magento 2 Commerce on-premise features and adds enhanced Magento Cloud infrastructure hosting, which now includes Git integration and key environments for Magento Commerce Cloud development, staging, and live production.
 Put simply, the owners of this edition can code, test, and deploy across Integration, Staging, and Production environments to ensure a smooth performance of their stores.